Pravez/ColoringWorld/ROADMAP.md

 * add levers that can change segments of walls in order to access the exit or something else
 * adding new maps of levels by dividing into different places
 * changing the language of the game
+* Add the secondary colors to the platforms - a green platform that is activated only when yellow gauge and blue gauge are activated

+## Version 0.7 - Super Bonuses
+* zones in the level which have special effect on the character when a color is activated or something else, by default (when blue is activated, the gravity is reversed, …)